Ahlzen/Hikemap/README.md

 #### Testing ####

+You can use the included `hikemap.html` to view the generated map in a browser (using Leaflet).
+Edit source to set default coordinates.

-TileStache comes with a simple server that you can use to test the supplied tilestache.conf:
+To serve tiles, TileStache comes with a simple server that you can use to test the supplied tilestache.conf:

 ```
 tilestache-server --config=processed/tilestache.cfg